 My Camera Gear

 My main camera is Canon 70D.
-I use this for the majority of my photos.
+I use this for the majority of my photosand I think it is the best camera for family travel.
 It is an advanced camera for myself, but after taking a beginner workshop about the basics of DSLR camera I can appreciate the ability of the camera now.

 Camera Body – Canon 70D